Diana Fleischman

-Diana Santos Fleischman (born April 22, 1981) is an American evolutionary psychologist.
-Her field of research includes the study of disgust, human sexuality, and hormones and behaviour.
-She is also involved in the effective altruism, animal welfare, and feminism movements.
+Diana Santos Fleischman (born April 22, 1981) is an evolutionary psychologist.
+Her field of research includes the study of disgust, human sexuality, eugenics, and hormones and behaviour.
+She also has interests in natalism, effective altruism, animal welfare, and feminism.

-Personal life and education
+Early life and education

-Fleischman was born in São Paulo, Brazil and raised both Jewish and Catholic.
-She grew up in the Southern United States and was not taught about evolution in the public school system there.
+Fleischman was born in São Paulo, Brazil.
+Her father's family is of German-Jewish descent, and she attended both Catholic church and synagogue.
+Fleischman grew up in Georgia and was not taught about evolution in the public school system there.
 She was passionate about evolution from an early age, earning the nickname "monkey girl" from classmates at age 12.

-Her undergraduate degree is from Oglethorpe University and she also spent a year at the London School of Economics as an undergraduate.
+Her undergraduate degree is from Oglethorpe University, and she also spent a year at the London School of Economics as an undergraduate.
 She was awarded her PhD in 2009 from the University of Texas at Austin, where her advisor was David Buss, and went on to do a postdoc at UNC Chapel Hill.